Linking to other content in your own website or domain is called internal linking.

 Enter the destination URL

-Paste in the URL of your target destination, enter the Link Text to display with the link and choose whether to open the link in a new window/tab …
+Paste in your target destination URL, add the Link Text associated with the link and choose whether to open your link in a new window …

 Or link to existing content

-This is the feature that lets you insert internal links.
-Type a word or keyword phrase related to the title of the post you want to hyperlink into the Search field.
-WordPress automatically begins looking for pages and posts containing those words …
+This function lets you insert internal links.
+Type a word or keyword phrase related to the post you want to hyperlink into the Search box.
+WordPress automatically begins looking for posts and pages containing those words …

 (Type in the search term to view related content)

-Click on the page or post you would like to link to, and the URL of your selected item will automatically be inserted into the URL field …
+Select the title of the post or page you want to link to, and the item’s URL automatically gets inserted into the URL section …

-(Click on the page or post to link your content to)
+(Select the page or post you would like to link your content to)

-Notice that the feature indicates which content items are pages and which are posts …
+Notice that the tool brings up both pages and posts …

 (Link to pages or posts)

-But you are not just limited to posts or pages.
-If you use custom post types on your site, you can also link to these …
+You are not limited to standard posts or pages.
+If you use custom post types on your website or blog (e.g. products, testimonials, etc.), you can also create internal links to these …

-(Link content to custom post types in addition to regular pages or posts)
+(Add internal links to custom post types in addition to standard posts or pages)

-If you would like to open your linked content in a new browser window, select the Open link in a new window/tab box and click the Add Link button …
+If you want the link to open in a new window, then select the Open link in a new window/tab box and click the Add Link button to create your internal link …

 Note that the ability to open links in a new window or tab can be used in both internal and external links …